"Dogs never talk about themselves but listen to you while you talk about yourself, and keep up an appearance of being interested in the conversation."

 Good with Children?- Yes (*), but with an asterisk.
 Bostons aren't quite as small and fragile as many of their toy breed cousins on the small breed dogs list, but that doesn't mean you should turn them loose with a toddler.
 Exercise caution even with older well-behaved children, but Bostons, in general, make great companions and playmates for kids who are taught to respect boundaries and play nicely.

 Snoring and Flatulence- Endearing as they are, the noises that come from both ends of this little dog are nearly constant.
 Bostons are prone to suffer with breathing difficulties and the shorter their snouts, the worse it gets.
 I wouldn't recommend sharing a bed with an Boston Terrier unless you happen to be a heavy sleeper.

 Heat Sensitivity- Bostons also have some degree of breathing difficulty due to their short snouts, so labored panting could easily kill this dog.
 Don't leave any dog locked up in a hot car, and especially not a short-snouted breed, like a Boston Terrier.
 Long summer-time walks should be done in the coolest part of the day and give your Boston periodic rest and plenty of water.

 Separation Anxiety-Boston Terriers love companionship, so it's no wonder that they become frustrated when they're left home alone.
-Click the link above for tips to help minimize the "accidents" on your carpet and destructive chewing of your belongings.
+Here are some great tips to help minimize the behaviors of separation anxiety, like "accidents" on your carpet and destructive chewing of your belongings.